 2014

-Prof. Dr. Franziska Schoenebeck (Aachen) in recognition of her innovative and widely acclaimed theoretical and experimental studies on reaction mechanisms, especially palladium-catalyzed reactions
+Prof. Dr. Franziska Schoenebeck (Aachen) in recognition of her innovative and widely acclaimed theoretical and experimental studies on reaction mechanisms, especially of palladium-catalyzed reactions

 2012